jlukosky/jlukosky/_posts/2019-05-16-Focusing-on-disabled-elements.md

 So what to do with my friend who wants the disabled element to be more available?
 All is not lost, there are a couple of alternatives:

-1. If it is an `input` or `textarea` element consider making it read-only instead of disabled.
+1. For `input` or `textarea` elements, making the element `read-only` instead of `disabled` will retain focusability.
 2. If warranted, remove disabled elements instead of having them cluttering your form.
 3. For a submit button, consider not using `disabled`.
-Instead, use an informative message to alert the user to any errors or missed requirements.
+Instead, use an onclick informative message to alert the user to any errors or missed requirements.